v0.75

 #Watching Your Job

-After starting a job, you're taken to the job page where you can watch the AI work, check progress, and interact with the running environment.
+After starting a job, you're taken to the job page where you can follow the run, check progress, and inspect the live environment if you want.

 Status